Charles Arnoldi

-Charles Arnoldi, also known as Chuck Arnoldi and as Charles Arthur Arnoldi is an American painter, sculptor and printmaker.
-He was born April 10, 1946, in Dayton, Ohio.
+Charles Arthur Arnoldi (born April 10, 1946) is an American painter, sculptor and printmaker.

-While visiting a girlfriend's grandmother in New York, he took the opportunity to view works by Jackson Pollock and Willem de Kooning.
-Observing their smudges, smears, and imperfections, he sensed that he too was capable of such work, and decided to attend art school.
-Arnoldi attended Ventura College in Ventura, California, where a professor convinced him to apply to the Art Center in Los Angeles.
-He was accepted with a scholarship, and enrolled in commercial illustration classes.
-It was the late 1960s, and Arnoldi recalls a stifling classroom environment where male students were required to wear ties.
-After only two weeks, he left and transferred to the Chouinard Art Institute in Los Angeles in 1968, where he remained for eight months before deciding to abandon his formal education and complete his training through his art practice.
+Life and work

 Arnoldi began using actual tree branches as a compositional element in his works, combined with painting to create stick constructions.
 These works did not endeavor to create illusions but rather inhabited physical space.

 In the early 1970s, the artist attracted attention for his wall-relief wood sculptures, such as Honeymoons in the collection of the Honolulu Museum of Art.
 He had his first solo exhibition at the Riko Mizuno Gallery in Los Angeles in 1971.
 The following year he was included in Documenta V, Kassel, Germany, 1972.
-In 1977, he had his first stick sculpture cast in bronze.
+In 1977, Arnoldi was awarded a Guggenheim Fellowship for Fine Arts.
+That same year, he had his first stick sculpture cast in bronze.
 Roark, in the collection of the Honolulu Museum of Art, is a monumental example of this technique.
 The use of wood remained a feature of Arnoldi's oeuvre, although, since the 1980s, he has often employed it in combination with other media.
 In the 1990s, Arnoldi's output changed radically.
 He began producing abstract paintings on canvas, first black and white, and later brightly colored.
 Justice is an example of these free-flowing organic paintings.
 He played himself in the 2005 film, Sketches of Frank Gehry, directed by Sydney Pollack.
 Arnoldi lives and works in Los Angeles.